vuejs/vue-test-utils/docs/guides/common-tips.md

 })
 ```

 In practice, although we are calling `setData` then waiting for the `nextTick` to ensure the DOM is updated, this test fails.
-This is an ongoing issue that we would like to solve before version 1.0.
+This is an ongoing issue related to show Vue implements the `<transition`> component, that we would like to solve before version 1.0.
 For now, there are some work arounds:

 1. Using a `transitionStub` helper